shishir-dey/linux-user-app-samples/README.md

 # Linux-System-Programming
-Concepts of Linux System programming
+Concepts of Linux system programming

 1. Files and the Filesystem